River Gallo: Other work

+Recognition

+In 2019, Gallo won the GLAAD Rising Star Grant, which they said they planned to use to mentor LGBTQIA+ students in Los Angeles public schools.
+They were also named in Out magazine's "Most Exciting Queers to Follow on Instagram in 2019" list and Paper's "100 People Taking Over 2019" list.
+Gallo was named to Out magazine's 2023 "Out100" list.

 Activism

 Gallo is an intersex rights activist, and has spoken out about issues including unnecessary surgery on intersex children.
 They have supported California Senate Bill 201, which would ban doctors from performing cosmetic surgeries on children with atypical genitals until they are old enough to give informed consent.